spreedly/spreedly-elixir/README.md

 We're happy to consider [pull requests](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).

 To help ensure a consistent code style and passing tests, we ask that you execute `script/test` before submitting the PR.
 The test script runs Credo, Dialyzer and the remote test suite.
+To run the remote test suite, the `config/test.secret.exs` file must have valid Spreedly credentials.

 Upon success, it will output a message like: